mstoodle/jcon2024_workshop/Workshop_InstantOn/Section_3/README.md

 way, if you don't use the beforeAppStart checkpoint, the Liberty server will take approximately 5.6X longer to start!
 If you use Temurin, it will take 10.7X longer to start!

-4. At this point the server is loaded and you should be able to access the application from your host web browser by loading "localhost:9080".
-Verify the server page loads.

-5. (Ignore steps 5 and 6 if you already have podman stats running in another terminal window) Go to another terminal window and log into the workshop container.
+4. (Ignore step 4 if you already have podman stats running in another terminal window) Go to another terminal window and log into the workshop container.
 Run the following command in another terminal window:

-	$ podman exec -it --network=host workshop/main /bin/bash
+	$ podman exec --privileged -it workshop-main /bin/bash

 This will connect to the running workshop container so that you can run another command there while the Liberty server is running.

-6. (Ignore steps 5 and 6 if you already have podman stats running in another terminal window) Use podman stats to observe the memory use of the container.
+Run podman stats to observe the memory use of the container.
 	$ podman stats

+5. Review the memory use of the server

-This command shows various statistics about all containers running within the main workshop container.
+The podman stats command shows various statistics about all containers running within the main workshop container.
 For example, you should see something like:

 	ID            NAME                    CPU %       MEM USAGE / LIMIT  MEM %       NET IO      BLOCK IO    PIDS        CPU TIME    AVG CPU %